leotaozeng/vue-forum/README.md

 16. A set of rules is called a preset.
 17. Whenever we need to run code on every page we can use the root instance that lives in the main.js file.
 18. It's recommended to prefix all properties of a mixin and use the mixin name as the prefix.
 19. To use the Firebase CLI, we have to install it globally.
+20. Using environment variables is very practical for using different databases or API keys.
 ***
 <h2>Vuex provides:</h2>